 Tech-Adaptika has been at the forefront of pioneering virtual learning environments even before the world had to abruptly transition to remote.
 The Toronto-based EdTech company has developed a “Live Virtual Campus” that does more than virtually connect people, it facilitates a fully comprehensive virtual experience.

 “Traditional online learning methods tend to isolate students.
 We believe human interaction with a community of peers and experts is necessary to create a successful learning experience,” emphasized Tech-Adaptika CEO Hosni Zaouali.

 Teachers have also been grappling with the challenge of keeping their students’ attention on video calls hosted by mainstream platforms.
 Tech-Adaptika’s virtual campus allows students to create their own custom avatar, so they can enjoy a learning experience that brings fun into the equation.

 Carrie Purcell, Head of Strategy for Tech-Adaptika, understands how difficult maintaining optimized learning environments has been due to the pandemic.

 “While monitoring the COVID-19 crisis, we don’t know how long students will be kept out of their classrooms, so we want to provide them the guidance and support they need to keep growing,” Purcell commented.

 Being fully immersive, Live Virtual Campus offers students and teachers the opportunity to develop sophisticated social scenarios and unique learning environments to keep education and spirits high.

-Already the Live Virtual Campus has been used by institutions throughout North America, including Stanford University.
+Already the Live Virtual Campus has been used by institutions throughout North America and by the African Development Bank.

 Currently, Tech-Adaptika is offering Live Virtual Campus to teachers free of charge.